LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 # Limitations / FAQ
 - **Array Copying**: Does not support copying an entire array from the Inspector window and pasting it across the equivalent array cells in the Scriptable Sheets window.
 Use the copy row button within the Scriptable Sheets window instead.
 - **Array Display**: The first non-sorted Object on the first page drives the column layout.
 When showing arrays, this means only up to that Object's array sizes will be displayed.
 This avoids performance issues with a large number of Objects, arrays, and nested arrays.
 If you edit any of this Objects array sizes in the table view it will auto-refresh the column layout with the new array sizes, but if you edit it externally like in the Inspector window it will not update the column layout.
 Under `Settings -> User Interface` you can toggle "Show Arrays" followed by "Override Size", and then set a specific number of indices to display for each array.
-- **Arrow Key Navigation**: Cannot navigate with arrow keys across missing cells when array sizes differ.
+- **Arrow Key Navigation**: Cannot navigate with arrow keys across missing cells when array sizes differ or across Addressable `AssetReference` types.
 - **Automatic Object Creation**: Scriptable Sheets will not automatically create new Objects on import.
 Create Objects ahead of time before importing.
 - **Copying Cells**: Copying a single cell will not include headers.
 - **Formulas**: There are no formulas for filling cells.